From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Additional Related Work

 Here we provide additional related works that are on the integrated methods of LLMs and GNNs.
 The integration of LLMs with GNNs aims to leverage the advanced reasoning abilities of LLMs and the extensive background knowledge they acquire, alongside the GNNs' proven capacity to enhance the exploitation of graph structures via message-passing mechanisms \cite{gcn2017, graphsage2017}.
 The approaches for integrating LLMs and GNNs primarily vary in the sequence of component application \cite{surveyllmgnnkdd2024, explorellmgnn2024}.

-\textbf{\textit{LLMs as prefix and postfix. }}First, there are methods that utilize LLMs at the prefix modules of their frameworks for task and feature representation \cite{oneforall2024, gaugllm2024, tape2024, glfusion2025}.
+\textbf{\textit{LLMs as prefix and postfix. }}First, there are methods where LLMs are used in the prefix modules for task and feature representation \cite{oneforall2024, gaugllm2024, tape2024, glfusion2025}.
 This architecture provides greater flexibility, as various tasks can be specified in natural language with text-based graph representations, and LLM modules can remain fixed.
-On the other hand, the second class of methods uses GNNs as the prefix \cite{canlarge2023, llaga2024, askgnn2024, graphgpt2024}, which is better suited for capturing a graph’s topology and its intricate relationships and uses LLMs for prediction.
-This approach also offers flexibility, as the LLM can output embeddings, prediction scores, or textual sequences to address various downstream problems specifically for generation tasks \cite{canlarge2023, llaga2024, askgnn2024, graphgpt2024}.
+On the other hand, the second class of methods uses GNNs as the prefix \cite{canlarge2023, llaga2024, askgnn2024, graphgpt2024}, which is better suited for capturing the graph topology and its intricate relationships and uses LLMs for prediction.
+This approach also has some flexibility, as the LLM can output embeddings, prediction scores, or textual sequences to address various downstream problems specifically for generation tasks \cite{canlarge2023, llaga2024, askgnn2024, graphgpt2024}.

 \textbf{\textit{Independent LLMs and joint LLM-GNNs.}} Additionally, there is a body of work that employs LLMs independently to tackle graph-related tasks \cite{structurellmgnn2024, talklikegraph2024, zerog2024}.
-Approaches following this paradigm benefit from the generalization capabilities of LLMs at both input and output levels, and can potentially avoid training learnable parameters by fixing the LLM component and relying on input prompts.
+Approaches following this paradigm benefit from LLMs' generalization capabilities at both the input and output levels and can potentially avoid training learnable parameters by fixing the LLM component and relying on input prompts.
 Finally, there is a group of works which employ \gnns and LLMs jointly through soft prompting, which necessitates alignments between their embeddings while enhancing LLMs reasoning by the \gnn captured graph structural features \cite{canwesoftprompt2024, llmaszeroshot2024, graphneuralprompting2023}.
 However, these works do not address the GNN explanation problem.